Protecting Public Health and the Environment.

 Used oil does not include used oil mixed with hazardous waste except for specific instances, petroleum and synthetic based-products used as solvent, antifreeze, wastewater from which the oil has been removed, or oil-contaminated media or debris.

-Under the federal Resource Conservation and Recovery Act (RCRA), which Idaho has adopted by reference into state rules, owners and/or operators of facilities where used oil is generated, processed, transported, or burned must comply with certain spill prevention, control and countermeasures.
+Under the federal Resource Conservation and Recovery Act (RCRA), which Idaho has adopted by reference into state rules, owners and/or operators of facilities where used oil is generated, processed, transported, or burned must comply with certain spill prevention and control countermeasures.

 People who change their own oil (do-it-yourselfers) are not considered generators.
 Also exempt are farmers who generate an average of 25 gallons per month or less of used oil from vehicles or machinery used on the farm during a calendar year.

-Used oil generators must:
+Used oil generators must met the following requirements:

-Used oil may NOT be applied as a dust suppressant at any time (40 CFR 279.82).
+Used oil may not be applied as a dust suppressant at any time (40 CFR 279.82).

 Generators are encouraged to follow these practices:

 The greatest economic and environmental benefit can be realized by reducing the amount of waste produced.
-Try to reduce the amount of waste you produce first, then look for ways to recycle waste that can’t be eliminated.
+Try to reduce the amount of waste you produce first, then look for ways to recycle waste that cannot be eliminated.

 You can also help protect Idaho's environment by collecting do-it-yourself used oil at your facility.
-Service stations that collect used oil from do-it-yourselfers and send it off-site for recycling are not liable for emergency response costs or damages resulting from threatened or actual releases of used oil resulting from subsequent handling of the oil.
+Service stations that collect used oil from do-it-yourselfers and send it off site for recycling are not liable for emergency response costs or damages resulting from threatened or actual releases of used oil resulting from subsequent handling of the oil.

-Additional record-keeping, reporting, and other specific regulations apply to transporters, marketers, and burners of used oil.
+Additional recordkeeping, reporting, and other specific regulations apply to transporters, marketers, and burners of used oil.
 Learn more.